kiranharidas187/documents/src/docusaurus/docs/starting-a-session.md

 ## Creating Breakout Rooms

-The host can divide particpants into groups.
+The host can divide participants into groups.

 1. Go to ![profile icon](media/bbb-profileicon.png) and tap ![manage users icon](media/managingusers-icon.png).